 However, when you realize that there was a part of you that you no longer embrace because you’ve grown and evolved in some way, you may not relate to friends from your past the way you once did.

 I know a woman who met an old friend from high school and found out that she didn’t change a thing about herself.
-She was still drinking and taking drugs, and still listened to the same music and followed the same groups.
+She was still drinking and taking drugs, still listened to the same music, and followed the same groups.

 It was kind of a shock to her because after attending college, purchasing a house, being married, and having a child, my friend. sort of expected her old school friend to have had a similar life.

 But there was essentially no change in this girl, so she could not relate to her old friend in any way.

 “Oh you know, same stuff, different day!”

 It’s not that it’s wrong or bad to stay the same, but it could be hard to relate to some people you used to know if you’ve gone on to do different things with your life and they still play the same records over and over again, metaphorically speaking.

 Besides conditioning, our old beliefs cause us to regress to a younger version of ourselves too.
 If you still believe that your parents know best, even if you’re 40 years old, you may be running on an old belief system.